 Organisation of the training

 In this course, you will learn how to instrument your codes to couple them using OASIS3-MCT and how to configure the coupling exchanges.
+You will also learn about the coupler regridding functionality.
 Each section will start with some theory presented in a video, followed by some questions that you should answer to evaluate your understanding of the theory presented.
 Then you will proceed to the instrumentation, i.e. the implementation of the calls to OASIS3-MCT API routines, in some toy models.
 Toy models are skeleton programs that do not contain any real physics or dynamics but that can reproduce real exchanges of coupling fields.
 You will run these toy models, produce results and you will be invited to verify your results.
 In each section, you will have a dedicated forum which you can use to interact with the course staff or even with other participants.
 In the end, you will have two toy models fully instrumented and exchanging coupling fields using OASIS3-MCT.
 You should then be able to instrument your real codes with OASIS3-MCT calls and configure those coupling exchanges by adapting the OASIS configuration file.